cksystemsteaching/selfie/README.md

 $ ./selfie -c selfie.c -o selfie.m
 ```

-The `-s` option writes RISC-U assembly of the RISC-U code produced by the most recent compiler invocation to the given `assembly` file.
-While the `-S` option additionally includes approximate line numbers and the binary representation of the instructions.
+The `-s` option writes RISC-U assembly of the RISC-U code produced by the most recent compiler invocation to the given `assembly` file while the `-S` option additionally includes approximate line numbers and the binary representation of the instructions.
 Similarly as before, `selfie` may be instructed to compile itself and then output the generated RISC-U code into a RISC-U assembly file called `selfie.s`:

 ```bash
 $ ./selfie -c selfie.c -s selfie.s